mlresearch/v242/_posts/2024-06-11-ordonez-apraez24a.md

 ---
-title: 'Dynamics Harmonic Analysis of Robotic Systems: Application in Data-Driven Koopman Modelling'
+title: 'Dynamics harmonic analysis of robotic systems: Application in data-driven Koopman modelling'
 abstract: We introduce the use of harmonic analysis to decompose the state space of symmetric robotic systems into orthogonal isotypic subspaces.
 These are lower-dimensional spaces that capture distinct, symmetric, and synergistic motions.
 For linear dynamics,